NRI Income Tax & Compliance

 • If the remittance is below INR 5,00,000 during an accounting year, then you need to choose this part.

-• You need to mention the information of the sender, receiver, and payment details.
+• You need to include the sender's and receiver's information, as well as payment details.
 Additionally, there is no need to submit Form 15CB.
 Once you fill out the form, send it for verification.

 • Part B

-• Like Part A, here also, you need to mention the details associated with the sender, receiver, and payment.
+• As in Part A, you also need to include details about the sender, receiver, and payment.
 The only difference in these two parts is that here you mention the details of the AO.
 Apart from this, you do not need to submit Form 15CB.

 • Part C

-• When your remittance is more than INR 5,00,000 during an accounting year, then you need to file Form 15CA and also require to submit Form 15CB.
+• When your remittance is more than INR 5,00,000 during an accounting year, then you need to file Form 15CA and also submit Form 15CB.

-• In this part of the form, you need to mention the information about the CA and attach the requested documents.
+• In this section of the form, please provide information about the CA and attach the requested documents.
 These are additional details from the remitter and remittance that you need to fill in Part C.

-• Once you fill in all the requested details, you need to click on the "Assign to CA" option.
+• Once you have filled in all the requested details, click the "Assign to CA" option.

-• Click on 'Yes' to give your confirmation.
+• Click 'Yes' to confirm.
 On your device, you will receive a message stating 'successfully assigned to the CA.'

 • Now, from the dashboard, click on the 'Pending Actions' option.

-• Once you click on that option, you will see the Form 15CB uploaded by your CA. Now you can either accept or reject your Form 15CA that you filled out online.
+• Once you click on that option, you will see the Form 15CB uploaded by your CA. Now you can either accept or reject the Form 15CA that you filled out online.

-• In case you accept the form, you will move to the 'e-verify' page.
+• If you accept the form, you will be taken to the 'e-verify' page.
 Using EVC or DSC, once you e-verified your form, you will receive a message stating "successfully submitted."

 • Part D